Gexkill/jsonmap/README.md

 # jsonmap
-An easy way for manipulating json file in your web application developed with go
+An easy way to handle json file in your web application developed with go

 ### I will create API to extract existence JSON data ASAP
 ### I will provide docs ASAP